UPDATE: HIV Prophylaxis Following Occupational Exposure

 If the source patient is known to be HIV-infected, information about his/her viral load, ART history, and history of antiretroviral drug resistance should be obtained when possible to assist in the selection of a PEP regimen13; however, administration of the first dose of PEP should not be delayed while awaiting this information.
 See Section VIII: Recommended PEP Regimen.

-For source patients of unknown HIV serostatus, rapid HIV testing is strongly recommended as soon as possible in order to aid in decision-making regarding PEP.
+For source patients of unknown HIV serostatus, rapid HIV testing with an FDA-approved fourth-generation antigen/antibody combination assay is strongly recommended as soon as possible in order to aid in decision-making regarding PEP.
 Organizations subject to OSHA regulations are required to perform rapid HIV testing rather than standard HIV testing.
-Results from rapid testing are usually available in 30 minutes.
+Results from rapid testing are usually available within 60 minutes.
 If the test results are not immediately available, the initiation of PEP should not be delayed pending the test result.

-Rapid HIV testing cannot identify the rare source patient who is in the “window period” prior to seroconversion.
-When the source patient’s rapid test result is negative and the clinician has ascertained that the source could have been exposed to HIV in the previous 6 weeks, a plasma HIV RNA assay should also be obtained.
+Source patients who are in the “window period” prior to seroconversion may not be identified.
+When the source patient’s screening test result is negative and the clinician has ascertained that the source patient could have been exposed to HIV in the previous 6 weeks or when the source patient’s screening result is positive but the confirmatory assay is nonreactive or indeterminate, then a plasma HIV RNA assay should be obtained to determine the source patient’s HIV status.
 In these situations, PEP should be initiated and continued until results of the plasma HIV RNA assay are available.

 D. Recording Information Following Occupational Exposure